-The milestones for the upgrade of secondary collimators are:
+The key milestones for the upgrade of secondary collimators, which will lead to a complete design validation for LHC operation, are:

-and beam test in the LHC starting in 2015.
-HiRadMat .
+Successful prototyping and beam test in the LHC starting in 2015.

+Successful validation at HiRadMat of material samples and full collimator jaw [9, 10, 11].

 Validation from irradiation tests with proton and ion beams (on-going tests in collaboration with Kurchatov, GSI within EuCARD2, and BLN within US-LARP and HiLumi).

+Successful validation of the coating option, if proved necessary.

+Note that several of the milestones above are also part of the vaidation of new tertiary collimator design [12].

-uIt is noted that, since the installation slots are ready, shorter Christmas can be used to install a few units, if needed.
-Table 4: Tentative schedule
+Complete the production and installation for the HL implementation will take place in LS3 (“production batch 2”).
+On the other hand, if proved necessary, replacement/installation of a few to several collimators might take place already before or in LS2 (“production batch 1”).
+It is noted that, since the installation slots are ready, shorter Christmas shutdowns can be used to install a few units, if needed.

+If proved beneficial for the operation of the LHC before LS3, the funding of the production of low-impedance collimators shall be discussed with the Consolidation project.

+Table 4: Tentative schedule for 2 production batches.